Sports in Minnesota: Baseball

 The Minnesota Twins are an MLB team that moved to Minnesota in 1961 from Washington D.C., where they were known as the Washington Senators.
 The Twins played their home games at Metropolitan Stadium in Bloomington from 1961 to 1981 and the Metrodome in Minneapolis from 1982 to 2009, moving to their current stadium, Target Field, in 2010.
 They have been to the World Series in 1965, 1987 and 1991, winning in 1987 and 1991.
 In 2001, the Twins and the Montreal Expos were threatened with closure in a contraction scheme of the Commissioner of Baseball.
 That effort was unsuccessful, and the next year the team made it to the American League Championship Series (ALCS).
 Notable current and former Twins include Kirby Puckett, Bert Blyleven, Rod Carew, Tony Oliva, Harmon Killebrew, Paul Molitor, Johan Santana, Joe Mauer, Justin Morneau, Torii Hunter, Joe Nathan, David Ortiz and Kent Hrbek.
 There is a Minor League Baseball team based in St Paul called the St Paul Saints.

 The current St. Paul Saints are the Minnesota Twins AAA affiliate team.
 The team used to be part of the Northern League.
 The team was founded in 1993 as an inaugural team in the league.
-They won the Northern League Championship in 1993, 1995, 1996, and in 2004.
+They won the Northern League Championship in 1993, 1995, 1996, and 2004.
 Notable current and former players include Kevin Millar, Darryl Strawberry, Jason Varitek, Jack Morris, and Ila Borders.
 The Saints play their home games at CHS Field in St. Paul and are the current Triple-A affiliate of Major League Baseball's Minnesota Twins.
 They moved to downtown St Paul in time for the 2015 season, to start play at the new CHS Field.